 All students are encouraged to apply for department Talent Awards and other scholarships by the December 1st deadline.
 Talent Award applications will open on November 1st.
 Apply online at https://designdept.slideroom.com.

 Design Education Licensure

-Design majors are required to supply their own computer (usually a laptop) to complete the majority of their coursework.
+Incoming BYU design students are asked to purchase a computer for their own convenience and to maximize their academic experience.
+Pre-major courses can be completed with the use of university labs, however most students prefer having their own computer.
 In certain courses and programs, highly specialized technology is made available in department labs and classrooms.
 Since recommended configurations vary slightly by program area, contact the program area head for more information.
 The BYU Store carries a full line of discounted computers, accessories, and discounted software subscriptions.

 Department Probationary Status

 Students can be placed on probationary status for the following:

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - The University Core, consisting of requirements in general and religious education.
 (For a complete listing of courses that meet university core requirements, see here.)